-You will create 2 Components of work.
+This is a 2 year course worth 1 GCSE 9-1, where students produce 2 Components of work.
 Component 1 is a Portfolio of Coursework, which is created during year 10 and the first term of year 11.
 Component 2 is an exam project, with a 10 hour practical only exam and 12 week preparation period during Y11.

 What will I do in lessons?

 You will be given themes as starting points and expected to develop a portfolio of work, whilst studying the work of amazing artists, to explore and develop skills and technique.

 How could it help with my future?

-• This course is excellent preparation for progression to an A Level in Art and Design or a relevant level 3 course.

-• This will not only prepare you for future courses in Art and Design but also the workplace, where creative practitioners follow themes or briefs to meet the expectations of their clients

-• It could lead towards a career in fine art, new media, games development, Architecture, photography and video, fashion and many more...
+- This course is excellent preparation for progression to an A Level in Art and Design or a relevant level 3 course. - This will not only prepare you for future courses in Art and Design but also the workplace, where creative practitioners follow themes or briefs to meet the expectations of their clients - It could lead towards a career in fine art, new media, games development, Architecture, photography and video, fashion and many more...

-Construction (BTEC)
+Construction

-You study 3 Components across 2 years.
-Each Component counts towards your final grade.

-Component 1 is an external exam of 1 hour.

-Component 2 and 3 are theory and practical assignments that connect to the Construction industry.
+You study 6 units across 6 years.
+Each unit counts towards your final grade.
+Unit 1 is an external exam of 1 hour.
+2 and 3 are compulsory theory assignments Units 4+5 are practical units

-You are awarded Grade: Pass level 1 (foundation)

-Pass level 2 (GCSE equivalent grade 4) Merit
+You are awarded Grade: Pass level 1 (foundation) Pass level 2 (GCSE equivalent grade 4) Merit Distinction Distinction

-Distinction

-Distinction

-BTEC Pearson, Edexcel
+Exam Board BTEC Pearson, Edexcel